gilbarbara/hooks/docs/useInterval.md

 # useInterval

-Execute the callback repeatedly with the specified delay.
+Execute the callback at regular intervals with the specified delay.
-It can be paused by setting the delayMs to `null`.
+Pauses execution if delayMs is set to `null`.

 ## Usage